 Investment returns are important.
 No doubt.
 Just a few extra percentage points compounded over time can add tens of thousands to your portfolio or retirement nest egg.
-But sometimes we get too caught up in the numbers, and chasing investment performance, when we lose site of what’s arguably more important – how much we’re saving.
-And other times we just lose site of what we’re really getting.
+But sometimes we get too caught up in the numbers and chasing investment performance when we lose sight of what’s arguably more important – how much we’re saving.
+And other times we just lose sight of what we’re really getting.

 The 100% return